pbrian1004/incognito/README.md

 # Posterior Security: Anonymity and Message Hiding of Standard Signatures

 This is the implementation for the paper "Posterior Security: Anonymity and Message Hiding of Standard Signatures" in [CCS2025](https://www.sigsac.org/ccs/CCS2025/).
-The benchmarks for our Incognito Schnorr Signature in Rust compare its efficiencty with previous schemes and simulate transactions in a two-tier Central Bank Digital Currency (CBDC) system.
+The benchmarks in Rust for our Incognito Schnorr Signature compare its efficiency with previous schemes and simulate transactions in a two-tier Central Bank Digital Currency (CBDC) system.

 # Setup